AlbertVeli/Swedish-Dvorak--svdvorak--for-OSX/README.markdown

 ![layout](https://github.com/AlbertVeli/Swedish-Dvorak--svdvorak--for-OSX/raw/master/svdvorak-osx.png "svdvorak OSX Layout")

+This keyboard layout provides a Swedish Dvorak (svdvorak) keyboard layout for OS X.

+There are several Swedish Dvorak variants but, unlike Norway, there is no standard Swedish Dvorak layout and the community is fragmented.

-This keyboard layout provides a Swedish Dvorak (svdvorak) keyboard layout.
-The major difference between this and the svorak layout is the placement of the ä and ö keys.
+The major difference between svdvorak and the svorak layout is the placement of the ö and ä keys.

+This layout has all major keys in the same place as the Xorg svdvorak layout.
+The difference is that \, (), [] and {}
+symbols are kept on the same places as on the standard Swedish Apple layout (on the 7, 8 and 9 keys + shift and/or option key).

 Installation